jaeschrich/envented/README.md

 var server = envented.Server() // this accepts an onRequest callback

-server.use(server.router); // server is a connect.Server instance.
+server.use(server.router); // server is an EventEmitter2 instance.
 YOU MUST USE THE ROUTER

 server.on('get::/', function(req, res){
 	res.end("Hi");